Why do my gums bleed when I brush or floss my teeth?

 It is important to maintain routine visits to our Burlington, NC dentist office during pregnancy to monitor gum health.
 We suggest using a soft bristle toothbrush and keeping a routine of flossing to avoid bleeding gums.

 There are several other causes of bleeding gums.
 This includes aggressive flossing and brushing, dentures that do not fit correctly, and certain medications.

 Treating Gum Disease

-If you notice that your gums are bleeding, swollen or tender to the touch, reach out to your dentist.
-Fuller Dental offers individualized dental care for your dental health concerns including many customized treatment plans for gum disease.
-We may recommend extra preventive care, anti-bacterial rinses, or scaling and root planning to help combat your periodontal disease.
+If you notice your gums bleeding, swollen, or tender to the touch, contact your dentist.
+Fuller Dental offers custom dental care for your dental health concerns, including treatment plans for gum disease.
+We may recommend an extra dental cleaning, anti-bacterial rinses, or scaling and root planing to help treat your periodontal disease.